grannycart/by-sound-alone_source/dc-manuscript/5_Chapter.md

 "Can't they like, shoot at Captain Shakes or something?" asked Cassandra.

-"It is very difficult to hit such a small fast-moving target as the _Gnat_ with a torpedo.
+"It is difficult to hit such a small fast-moving target as the _Gnat_ with a torpedo.
 Though the _Gnat's_ engine is so loud that it is doubtful Shakes would hear an incoming torpedo.
 Hopefully he is experienced enough to make random course changes every five miles or so to make aiming a torpedo more challenging..."
 Hemi looked doubtful.

 "Well, keep the fuck on them," said Percy.
 "Let me know if anything changes... or what the final result is."
 She stuck a cheroot between her teeth and climbed the ladder to the control room.